 Andy Kubis contributed to this report.

-Since its passage in 1970, National Environmental Policy Act [NEPA] has been used to ensure that federal agencies consider environmental effects before approving projects that receive federal funding or require federal permits.
+Since its passage in 1970, NEPA has been used to ensure that federal agencies consider environmental effects before approving projects that receive federal funding or require federal permits.

-For our podcast, Trump on Earth, we dig into what many are calling Trump’s biggest environmental rollback with Sharon Buccino, senior director of the lands division of the Natural Resources Defense Council (NRDC).
-In a New York Times opinion piece, Buccino argued Trump’s weakening of the law would leave the public in the dark.
+For our podcast, Trump on Earth, host Reid Frazier spoke with Sharon Buccino, senior director of the lands division of the Natural Resources Defense Council (NRDC) when the proposed rules came out in January.

 “It’s a fundamental attack on our system of environmental protection, but also a fundamental attack on our democracy.”